 - 1 cup medjool dates, pitted

-- 1/4 cup nut butter (peanut butter, almond butter, cashew butter, whatever you like!)
+- ¼ cup nut or seed butter, (peanut butter, almond butter, cashew butter, sunflower seed, pumpkin seed, wowbutter, whatever you like!)

-- 1 cup nuts (almonds, peanuts, cashews, hazelnuts, whatever you like!)
+- 1 cup nuts or seeds, (almonds, peanuts, cashews, hazelnuts, sesame seeds, pumpkin seeds, whatever you like!)

 - In a small sauce pan, heat up the nut butter just until it is heated through and becomes a bit runny.

 - Add the date paste and warmed nut butter, along with the nuts, oats and any add-ins to a large bowl.
 If you are adding chocolate chips or anything else melty, let the mixture cool a bit before adding them so they don’t melt.
 Mix well.